Nitya-Aishwarya/React/BROWSER ARCHITECTURE AND DOM/Part-2: DOM Manipulation/README.md

 React's primary goal is to solve this synchronization problem by making the user interface a predictable function of data.

 ---

-## End of Chapter 2 – Part 2

-In the next section, we will study:

-# Browser Rendering Engine, CSSOM, Render Tree, Layout, Paint, Reflow, and Repaint

-This section is crucial because it explains **why DOM updates are expensive** and why React eventually introduced the **Virtual DOM** as an optimization strategy.
-Understanding browser rendering performance is the final prerequisite before learning how React internally updates the user interface.